 Delivery of schemes will depend on the funding available, such as securing bids to DfT's Active Travel Fund, or securing commitments through development.

-The government requires LCWIPs to demonstrate that routes are planned where there is the most propensity to cycle.
+The government requires LCWIPs to demonstrate that routes are planned where there is the most propensity to walk and cycle.
 This is mainly in the larger urban areas where people live closer to facilities.
 The government also requires networks to be cohesive i.e. continuous routes should be provided to major destinations and routes should join together.

 Unlike most councils which have only developed urban LCWIPs, Wiltshire Council has also developed the framework Wiltshire LCWIP which sets out:

-Key cycle routes which connect urban areas and where there is potential to attract tourists
+key cycle routes which connect urban areas and where there is potential to attract tourists

-Walking and cycling routes around rail stations outside the Principal Settlements and Market Towns
+walking and cycling routes around rail stations outside the Principal Settlements and Market Towns

 Wayfinding